 The Channel View Opinion is important to community associations throughout Michigan that struggle to achieve quorum at annual meetings.
 Even 35% quorum requirements are difficult to meet for many community associations due to apathy of most members.
 If board members did not holdover and retain authority to act on behalf of corporations, many community associations would be unable to enforce their restrictions, collect assessments, file taxes, enter into contracts with vendors, or even file annual reports with the State of Michigan to retain their corporate existence.
 The Channel View Court’s holding that “regardless of the appropriateness of plaintiff’s failing to call for and hold any member/co-owner meetings…plaintiff’s directors continued to hold over in the absence of any elections” is critical in reaffirming the principle that nonprofit corporations retain authority to act.

 Brandan A. Hallaq is an attorney with Hirzel Law, PLC where he dedicates the majority of his practice to representing condominium associations and homeowners associations.
 He litigates cases involving construction defects, contract disputes, shareholder/member disputes, quiet title actions to determine interests in property, enforcement of restrictive covenants, real estate foreclosure actions, and bankruptcy matters representing creditors.
 He also has experience preparing documents for business and real estate transactions including purchase agreements, franchise agreements, loan/financing documents and commercial and residential leases and mortgages.
-In both 2018 and 2019, he was recognized as a Rising Star in the area of real estate law by Super Lawyers, a designation that is given to no more than 2.5% of attorneys in the State of Michigan.
+In each year from 2018 through 2020, he has been recognized as a Rising Star in the area of real estate law by Super Lawyers Magazine, a designation that is given to no more than 2.5% of the attorneys in the State of Michigan each year.
 Mr. Hallaq obtained his Juris Doctor degree, cum laude, from Wayne State University Law School where he served as an editor on the Wayne Law Review.
-He can be reached at (248) 478-1800 or at email@example.com.
+He can be reached at (248) 478-1800 or at [email protected].